-The Web Map Tile Service (WMTS) standard currently offers predefined tiles in a fixed set of graphical representations with no provision, from the perspective of a client, for adding additional styles or even dynamically styling tiles on the fly.
-However, some implementations, like GeoServer, can be configured to allow style selection, dynamic styling and even on the fly content filtering, at the price of either extra storage or no caching).
+The Web Map Tile Service (WMTS) specification currently offers predefined tiles in a fixed set of graphical representations with no provision, from the perspective of a client, for adding additional styles or even dynamically styling tiles on the fly (some implementations, like GeoServer, can be configured to allow style selection, dynamic styling and even on the fly content filtering, at the price of either extra storage or no caching).

-This OGC ER addresses this deficiency by exploring the addition of tiled vector data support to a WMTS as another supported output format.
-This addition to WMTS follows lessons learnt from the recent OGC Testbed-13 cite:[Cavazzi2018].
-Tiled vector data can be efficiently transmitted to the client where the data can be styled in a manner chosen by the client using a number of easy-to-use tools before being finally rendered into the display.
+This engineering report addresses this deficiency by exploring the addition of vector tile support to a WMTS as another supported output format.
+This addition to WMTS follows lessons learnt from the recent OGC Testbed-13 [2].
+Vector tiles can be efficiently transmitted to the client where they can be styled in a manner chosen by the client using a number of easy-to-use tools before being finally rendered into the display.